brandur/sorg/content/drafts/postgres-reads.md

 analytical queries that can be even more complex), we might join on two or three different tables in order to perform an eager load, or even just have to read out a few dozen rows as a user views a single page.
-With a suitably configured application, all of this work can be offloaded to replicas.
+Despite the extra expense, an application that's suitably configured can offload the lion's share of the work to read replicas while keeping the primary only moderately utilized.

 ## Stale reads (#stale-reads)

-While running reads on replicas is a high-impact and low-effort win for scalability, it's not without its challenges.
+While running reads on replicas is a good high-impact and low-effort win for scalability, it's not without its challenges.
 The technique introduces the possibility of
-***stale reads*** that occur when an application reads from replica before it's had a chance to receive information that's been committed to the primary.
-To a user this might look like them updating some information, but then when trying to view what they updated seeing stale data representing pre-update state.
+***stale reads*** that occur when an application reads from replica before that replica has had a chance to receive relevant information that's been committed to the primary.
+A user might update some key details, and then go to view their changes and see stale data representing the pre-update state.

 !fig src="/assets/postgres-reads/stale-read.svg" caption="A stale read that went to a replica that hadn't yet applied changes from the primary."